EPDM vs TPO Roofing: Which Is Better For You?

 What is an EPDM Roof?

-EPDM is a synthetic rubber roofing membrane known for its exceptional durability and resistance to harsh weather conditions.
+EPDM is a synthetic rubber roof membrane, commonly referred to as a rubber roof, known for its exceptional durability and resistance to harsh weather conditions.
 It is composed of ethylene and propylene, two hydrocarbon compounds that give EPDM its flexibility and resilience.
 EPDM roofing membranes come in various thicknesses and can be installed in a single-ply or multi-ply system.

 👍 Pros of EPDM Roofing: